wesleyburr/teach-data-sci-icots2018/notes.md

 * when using Git in RStudio.cloud, need to initialize global Git options
     * how far does this spread? project? all of your account? **currently project-specific** (feature request atm)
     * have to login to GitHub every time you push
-    * caching of authentication information possible
+    * caching of authentication information possible - Colin showed syntax

 RStudio Cloud Intro
 --------------------
 * project installs are per-project
-* can create a base project with an environment that can stay static through the term
+* can create a base project with an environment that can stay static through the term (Mine's: **All about that base**)
 * avoids the install necessity

 * teach R by osmosis, constant reinforcement
-* Concurrency is an issue - can't have multiple people connected at once
+* Concurrency is an issue - can't have multiple people connected at once to a given project - issue for marking unless GitHub is used
-* limits to numbers of workspaces + repositories
+* limits to numbers of workspaces + repositories, can request more for Academic use

 GitHub for Education
 -----------------------